BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

     }
   }
   ```

-## Delete random users
+## Delete 10 random users
-- Run this script to delete some random users from Active Directory
+- Run this script to delete 10 random users from Active Directory
 - Run this from LON-CL1
   ```
   Invoke-Command -ComputerName LON-DC1 -ScriptBlock {